 Meeting Financial Obligations

-7.1-2 A lawyer must promptly meet financial obligations in relation to his or her practice, including payment of the deductible under a professional liability insurance policy, when called upon to do so.
+7.1-2 A lawyer must promptly meet financial obligations in relation to their practice, including payment of the deductible under a professional liability insurance policy, when called upon to do so.

 Commentary

 [1] In order to maintain the honour of the Bar, lawyers have a professional duty (quite apart from any legal liability) to meet financial obligations incurred, assumed or undertaken on behalf of clients, unless, before incurring such an obligation, the lawyer clearly indicates in writing that the obligation is not to be a personal one.